 Few would argue that William Overgard contributed some of the ThunderCats series’ weakest offerings—the further into writing for the show he got, the more bizarre his episodes seemed to become.
-However, for me, this episode requires the whole body of Overgard’s work to be re-evaluated, because this story borders on flawless.
+However, for me, this episode requires that the whole body of Overgard’s work be re-evaluated, because this story borders on flawless.

-Seeing the spotlight focussed so firmly on Tygra and Willa in the first half of this episode is a joy to watch – one of the strengths of ThunderCats was how the series managed to portray women as strong and yet without compromising their feminine side, something they did outstandingly well with Cheetara, and in this episode they repeat that success with Willa, who is always confident and strong, never playing the “damsel in distress” role, yet always with a feminine beauty that belies her “Warrior Woman” tag.
-It’s also refreshing to see Tygra in a strong lead role, by contrast to his last “spotlight” episode, “The Garden of Delights”, where we see him fall foul of Mumm-Ra’s addictive fruit!
+Seeing the spotlight focussed so firmly on Tygra and Willa in the first half of this episode is a joy to watch.
+One of the strengths of ThunderCats was how the series managed to portray women as strong without compromising their femininity—something they did outstandingly well with Cheetara—and in this episode they repeat that success with Willa, who is a confident and driving force, never playing the damsel in distress, but rather helping to save the day through her ingenuity, all while balancing that queenly hibiscus behind her ear.
+It’s also refreshing to see Tygra in a strong lead role, in contrast to his last spotlight, “The Garden of Delights”, where we see him fall foul of Mumm-Ra’s addictive fruit!

-This episode is also a great showcase for the Mutants and the threat they pose to the ThunderCats, and this conflict is portrayed very realistically – the ThunderCats are concerned about the potential shift in the balance of power caused by the Mutants’ recovery of their wrecked spaceship (as shown two episodes earlier in “The Spaceship Beneath the Sands”), and so Tygra goes on a scouting mission, thus explaining why he came to be in the vicinity of the treetop kingdom.
+This episode is also a great showcase for the Mutants and the threat they pose to the ThunderCats, and this conflict is portrayed very realistically.
+The ThunderCats are concerned about the potential shift in the balance of power caused by the Mutants’ recovery of their wrecked spaceship (as shown in “The Spaceship Beneath the Sands”), and so Tygra goes on a scouting mission, thus explaining why he came to be in the vicinity of the Treetop Kingdom.
 In this episode we really get the feeling that the Mutants achieved the objective they hoped to achieve in their last appearance two episodes earlier, and have been able to use their spaceship to enhance the danger they present to our feline heroes.
 The Mutants rarely feel as great a threat as they do here, and it makes this episode stand out from the rest of the series.

-Any gripes that I can find with this episode would be minor nitpicks – for example, Panthro’s somewhat unrealistic reference to a baseball, which is an object (and likewise a sport) that the ThunderCat engineer would be unlikely to have encountered.
-This aside, this episode boasts beautiful animation, a wonderful plot, memorable dialogue, terrific action sequences, and some great character interaction, and as such is one of my personal favourites.
+Any gripes that I can find with this episode would be minor nitpicks.
+For example, Panthro’s somewhat unrealistic reference to a baseball, which is an object (and likewise a sport) that the ThunderCat engineer would be unlikely to have encountered.
+This aside, this episode boasts beautiful animation, a wonderful plot, memorable dialogue, terrific action sequences, and some great character interaction, and as such is one of my personal favorites.

 Like I said at the start, William Overgard contributed some of the ThunderCats series’ weakest offerings.
-This is definitely not one of those episodes.
+This is definitely not one of them.